▸ docs / runtime

 Runtime ships in phases.
 Each phase hardens execution without changing semantics.

-Simple model: Commons/Commercial are the public language.
-Runtime is what it means to run it correctly.
+Simple model: Commons and Commercial define the contract.
+Runtime defines execution.
 Semantics stay open.
 Execution becomes infrastructure.